 The global leader in workflow content automation, Nintex makes it easy to automate processes throughout your organization.
 The drag-and-drop, code-free design experience makes it possible for users to build and publish workflows and forms easily and quickly.

 The Nintex platform offers on-premises, cloud-based and mobile-based capabilities, making it easier to get work done from anywhere and everywhere.
-In addition, Nintex Hawkeye allows users to collect and analyze data at different points in a process, giving them the power to make more informed decisions about their existing workflows.
+In addition, Nintex Analytics allows users to collect and analyze data at different points in a process, giving them the power to make more informed decisions about their existing workflows.

 The Right Automation Tool For Your Processes